CUET PG Application Date:14 Dec' 25 - 14 Jan' 26

 For subject-specific topics, study standard books and guides.
 Always keep on revising the more important chapters that carry more weight in the examination.

-Use the online resources and study materials which are particularly designed in your concerned subject for CUET PG preparation.
+Use the online resources and study materials which are particularly designed for your concerned subject for CUET PG preparation.

 Smart preparation for CUET PG in one month requires efficient study and smart planning.
-Here are some CUET PG preparation tips 2026 that may help you maximize the preparation in a short time.
+Here are some CUET PG preparation tips 2026 that may help you maximise your preparation in a short time.

 Do not mug up.
 Be able to grasp basic ideas and practice solving problems in each of them.
 You will retain the information better and be able to use it properly in the test.